Skip to main content

 A popular trope in books and movies is to have a character appear to be one thing (poor, average, crazy, normal, etc.), but in reality, he or she is so much more (like a king, princess, billionaire, superhero, etc.).

 This is how some people view Jesus in Scripture.
-They see Him as a character who appears to be only human, but in reality was so much more.
+They saw Him as a character who appeared to be only human, but in reality turned out to be so much more.

 But just after pointing out Jesus was fully God in Philippians 2:7 (from our key passage for this One Thought series from Philippians 2:3-11), the Apostle Paul then stated Jesus was simultaneously fully human.
 Here is how the English Standard Version translates his words: